Creamy Chicken and Rice Soup

 Should You Cook The Rice Before Adding It In?

-Adding in uncooked rice (or dry rice) gives the grains extra flavor as it cooks in the pot and absorbs some of the broth.
+No. Adding in uncooked rice (or dry rice) gives the grains extra flavor as it cooks in the pot.

 - The Best Chicken Tortilla Soup Recipe